13 Weeks • 16 College Credits

 Week 1: Orientation

-Spend the first week orienting yourself to Fiji and and your new cohort.
+Spend the first week orienting yourself to Fiji and your new cohort.
 Get up to speed on how to stay safe and healthy in Fiji, spend time building your sense of community, and begin diving into the complexities of culture and ecology in the South Pacific.
 This week you’ll live together with your cohort at a local Eco-Lodge in Momi Bay on Fiji’s western coastline.
-Here you’ll have a chance to swim, snorkel, and relax at beautiful Natadola Beach.

-Take a four-hour boat ride through the breathtaking Yasawa Islands to get to Somosomo island, your home for the next week.
-Explore the white sand beaches, crystal-clear waters, and lush surrounding hills as you continue to focus on marine ecology.
-Spend time exploring and contributing to projects throughout the marine reserve established near your island home.
-Study the ridge-to-reef ecosystem while working on grassroots projects that focus on the distribution, diversity, formation, ecology, and conservation of the coral reef and surrounding environment.
+During the Fiji block, you’ll also head to Somosomo island.
+Here, you’ll explore the white sand beaches, crystal-clear waters, and lush surrounding hills while you contribute to grassroots projects that focus on the distribution, diversity, formation, and conservation of the coral reefs and surrounding environment.

 Continue on to New Zealand